pottekkat/personal-website/content/posts/non-code-contributions-to-open-source.md

 You can add your insights and tips and publish them on your channels or the project's blog.

-Tip: Most people look for well-written and up-to-date tutorials instead of documentation.
+> **Tip**: Most people look for well-written and up-to-date tutorials instead of documentation.

 ### Internationalization/Translation